 There are a number of different types of surrogacy, and you should understand the difference.
 For instance, there is egg donor surrogacy, where the egg belongs neither to the intended mother nor to the surrogate mother.
 There is genetic surrogacy, where the surrogate mother’s egg is used to create the child, thereby including the surrogate mother’s genetic contribution to the baby.
 And there is gestational surrogacy, where the surrogate mother has no DNA involved, because both the egg and the sperm are provided by the intended mother.

 So “it depends” means that the answer is “yes”, but it does not apply for all types of surrogacies.
 In the case of genetic surrogacy, the birth mother has some basic rights, and there cannot be a pre-birth order in favor of the intended parents.

-On the other hand, in the case of an embryo created outside the womb, using either the intended mother’s egg or the intended father’s sperm – or both! – a pre-birth order can be established.
+On the other hand, in the case of an embryo created outside the womb, using either the intended mother’s egg or the intended father’s sperm – or both! – One can establish a pre-birth order.
 In such circumstances, the surrogate mother holds no parenting rights under Florida Statute 742.15, as she has not contributed to the DNA of the child.
 So the intended couple is free to apply for a pre-birth order, based on their genetic contribution and the contract they have in place with the surrogate mother.

 First, it means that the child will be born with your name on it, and that will make life less complicated later on when birth certificates are required to establish his or her identity, such as for passport applications and security checks.
 Second, it removes the hassle of going through a formal adoption process.
 Although that process is much easier for children born of surrogate mothers than most other adoptions, it is still a hassle and there is always the possibility of something going wrong.
 Third, no risk of something going wrong later on, such as regrets or attempts on the part of the birth mother to lay claims to your child.